 Fiberglass window frames are one of the pricier options but have the longest life span.
 Fiberglass is incredibly durable and able to withstand harsh outdoor conditions.
 Better yet, it’s available in diverse textures and styles.
 Fiberglass is a poor temperature conductor, making it an excellent insulator for your home.

-Along with higher costs, installation requirements are a downside of fiberglass window frames.
+Fiberglass windows come with higher costs and installation requirements are a downside.
 Unless you’re a skilled DIY window installer, it’s likely best to call in a pro to put in fiberglass windows – the material requires skill and precision for the best results.

 Wood window frames are a traditional option for a wide range of home styles.
 It’s a good choice for homeowners seeking a classic aesthetic for a mid-range price.
 The material is also a fantastic insulator, making it a solid option for improving the energy efficiency of your windows.